-Sarus also comes with a hook which enables support for SSH connections within containers, leveraging the Dropbear SSH software.
+Sarus also comes with a hook which enables support for SSH connections within containers.

-When Sarus is configured to use this hook, before attempting SSH connections to/from containers, the sarus ssh-keygen command must be run in order to generate the keys that will be used by the SSH daemons and the SSH clients inside containers.
+When Sarus is configured to use this hook, you must first run the command sarus ssh-keygen to generate the SSH keys that will be used by the SSH daemons and the SSH clients in the containers.
 It is sufficient to generate the keys just once, as they are persistent between sessions.